kellylougheed/java-pset4/README.md

 **Part 1:** Write a method called `fibonacci` that takes in an integer as an argument and recursively calculates that number in the Fibonacci sequence.
 For example, `fibonacci(6)` should return 8, the sixth number in the Fibonacci sequence.
 As it is recursive, your method should have a base case and a recursive case.

-(This is a common recursive practice problem, so you are on your honor not to look up the code and instead write the method yourself in order to learn more about recursion!)

 Call your method in the main method of the Fibonacci class.

 **Part 2:** Write a stack trace of the recursive method calls for `fibonacci(5)` in the same style as the stack trace for the [Factorial Lab](https://docs.google.com/document/d/1_dy_8VEPKYWQjr-xgC0_s8trAqc43IjbKFQOTBW_Hoo/).